 4. Add Intensity

-In her year-end survey of health-related news, New York Times health writer Gretchen Reynolds said much of the research in 2017 supported the idea that high-intensity exercise is key to healthy aging.
+In last year’s year-end survey of health-related news, New York Times health writer Gretchen Reynolds said research supported the idea that high-intensity exercise is key to healthy aging.
 One study found intense exercise positively affects the muscle cells responsible for aging, especially for people over age 64.
 Going for a walk is better than sitting, but one of the best things you can do for your health is push your limits.

 You’ll know an exercise is intense if you have trouble talking without gasping for air.
 If you’re just starting out, jogging may be intense.
 If you’ve been regularly running for thirty minutes every day for a year, now is the time to pick it up.